erluebbers/address-scraper/readme.md

 ## Output

 If run correctly, it will generate a **SUMMARYCOUNT.csv** file that has the target outcome and can be downloaded directly to your computer.
-The output SUMMARYCOUNT CSV will be in the top-level of directory.
+The output SUMMARYCOUNT csv will be in the top-level of directory.

 ## Completion Notes